rasilab/ribosome_collisions_yeast/analysis/public_datasets/sitron_2017_rqc_riboseq/scripts/analyze_gene_fold_change.md

     ## W = 1714200, p-value = 0.7003
     ## alternative hypothesis: true location shift is not equal to 0

-Source data for Fig. 6D
+Source data for Fig 6D
 =======================

 ``` r